ericwa/ericw-tools/docs/light.rst

    an easy way to eliminate completely dark areas of the level, however you may lose some contrast as a result, so use with care.
 Default 0.

+   .. note:: In Q2 mode, minlight uses a 0..1 range.

 .. worldspawn-key:: "_minlight_color" "r g b"
                     "_mincolor" "r g b"